broadinstitute/latent-dynamical-systems/README.md

 #### Using Jupyter Notebooks

 For interactive exploration, see:
-- `RECOMB_zebrafish_train.ipynb`: Minimal notebook demonstrating training a LDS model on the zebrafish dataset
+- `example_zebrafish_train.ipynb`: Minimal notebook demonstrating training a DALI model on the zebrafish dataset
-- `RECOMB_mouse_train.ipynb`: Notebook for mouse embryogenesis data
+- `example_mouse_train.ipynb`: Notebook for mouse embryogenesis data